Jeremiah Green, Modest Mouse co-founder and drummer, dies at 45

-(NEXSTAR) – Jeremiah Green, drummer and founding member of rock band Modest Mouse has died just days after the band announced he had been diagnosed with cancer.
+(NEXSTAR) — Jeremiah Green, drummer and founding member of the rock band Modest Mouse, has died just days after the band announced he had been diagnosed with cancer.
 He was 45.

 “Today we lost our dear friend Jeremiah,” the band wrote in a Saturday night Facebook post.
 “He laid down to rest and simply faded out.
 I’d like to say a bunch of pretty words right now, but it just isn’t the time.
 These will come later, and from many people.”

-“It seems to be going smoothly and making a positive difference,” he wrote Wednesday.

-In a Christmas Day Facebook post, Green’s mother, Carol Namatame, said her son was “battling stage 4 cancer,” Nexstar’s KOIN reports.
-Green’s brother Adam told Fox News the drummer had roughly a month of chemotherapy and radiation left.
+In a Christmas Day Facebook post, Green’s mother, Carol Namatame, said her son was “battling stage 4 cancer,” as reported by NEWS10’s sister station KOIN.
+Green’s brother Adam told Fox News that the drummer had roughly a month of chemotherapy and radiation left.

 Green and Brock founded Modest Mouse alongside bassist Eric Judy in 1992 in Washington, according to Variety.
 Green also played with Vells, Satisfact, Red Stars Theory, and Peeved.
 He landed on Stylus Magazine’s list of the top 50 best rock drummers, coming in at No. 37.